Emblem21-OpenSource/flownote/README.md

 If you accidentally connect Nodes, Milestones, in a Channel that results in a cyclical loop, FlowNote will detect it and throw a `CyclicalError`.

+### Profiling

+FlowNote uses [Clinic](https://clinicjs.org/) to perform profiling.
+You can run a profile with `npm run profiler` for a simple overview and `npm run profiler-explorer` for a comprehensive profile breakdown.

+### Custom Streaming

+By default, Applications receive input from  `stdin` and emit all Events progression to `stdout` and `stderr` accordingly.
+Custom streams can passed into the Application's constructor.
+Input data events are passed to the callback set with `setOnInput()`.
+When the input strean closes, the callback passed into `setOnShutdown()` will fire.
+You have to manually activate input stream listening with a call to `listen()`.
+To stop taking input stream events, use `unlisten()`

+### HTTP Server Integration

+Applications initiate requests into Flows with the `request(httpMethod, httpRoute, parameters)` method. which will pass a request through the corresponding Flow.
+To simplify usage, Application instances can pass their `httpRequestHandler` method into any `http.createServer()` method and HTTP requests will map to Flows according to their method and route definitions.
+HTTP GET queries are converted into parameters automatically.

 ### Domain Specific Language (Coming soon!)

 FlowNote is designed to bring the linguistic part of our brains to help reason about and design flow-based programming tasks.
 As a result, it has grammar.
 It's currently experimental, so check back later.
 To generate the following Flow: